New Zealand Intellectual

-The Institute is governed by a set of Rules.
+The organisation is governed by a set of Rules.

 A Council of 9 Fellow members is elected each year at the Annual General Meeting.
 They meet at least monthly throughout the year to manage the affairs of the Institute.

-The Rules set out the objects of the Institute, which are as follows:
+The Rules set out the objects of the organisation, which are as follows:

-- To promote the interests of the Institute.
+- To promote the interests of the organisation.

 - To assist in developing, promoting and maintaining the integrity of the laws and regulations relating to intellectual property matters.